You are here

 A Brief History:

-The UA Steele Children's Research Center was made possible by the dedication and passion of community members committed to creating a center in Tucson to improve children's health through research.
+The UArizona Steele Children's Research Center was made possible by the dedication and passion of community members committed to creating a center in Tucson to improve children's health through research.

-- The Arizona Board of Regents (ABOR) approved a "Children’s Research Center" at the UA Department of Pediatrics.
+- The Arizona Board of Regents (ABOR) approved a "Children’s Research Center" at the UArizona Department of Pediatrics.

 - The Children’s Research Center advisory board is formed.
 Louise Thomas was the Founding Board Chair, and held that post for the following six years.

 - The Steele Foundation in Phoenix makes naming gift of $2 million and the "Steele Memorial Children’s Research Center" (name changes to Steele Children's Research Center in 2005) is named to honor Phoenix businessman Horace Steele and the Steele Foundation.
 Additional fundraising and construction begins on the new building.

 - Construction is completed, and the UArizona Steele Children's Research Center officially opens!